userx007/uRustBook/docs/MainTopics/15_Return_and_Argument_Position_impl_Trait.md

 # Return and Argument Position Impl Trait in Rust

-I'll create a comprehensive guide with examples explaining RPIT, APIT, and their use cases in API design.I've created a comprehensive guide to RPIT and APIT in Rust.
-Let me break down the key concepts:

 ## **Return Position Impl Trait (RPIT)**

 RPIT lets you return "some type that implements a trait" without exposing the concrete type: